-First make sure the stinger is removed (look for a black spot in the bite area), do this immediately as it can reduce the amount of venom released into the body.
+Initial Treatment: First ensure the stinger is removed (look for a black spot in the skin), do this immediately as it can reduce the amount of venom released into the body.

-At one time it was thought that you had to scrape it out (with something like a blunt knife or plastic edge) but you can effectively use tweezers to pull it out.
+At one time it was thought that you had to scrape it out (with something like a blunt knife or plastic edge–a plastic spoon or credit card will do the trick) but you can effectively use tweezers to pull it out.
+Do so carefully so you don’t release more venom into the wound.

-Wash the area with soap and water then try a remedy or treatment below for pain relief.
-Technically it’s a sting but I used bite below to describe the injured area.
+Wash the skin with soap and water, pat dry then try a remedy or treatment below for pain relief.
+Technically it’s only a sting but I also used bite below to describe the injured area.

 - Make a paste of meat tenderizer and water or baking soda and water–apply to bite.

-- Sprinkle generously with baking soda then drizzle some drops of vinegar over the baking soda to make it fizz.
-Leave on skin until pain is gone.
+- Sprinkle generously with baking soda then drizzle some drops of vinegar over the baking soda so it fizzes.
+Leave on skin until soreness is gone.

 - Cover with a dot of mustard.